Buying a home

 How to apply

-If you want to apply for the right to buy you should ask your landlord for the Right to Buy Claim Form (Form RTB1), or a copy is available from the GOV.UK website at www.gov.uk.
+If you want to apply for the right to buy, you should ask your landlord for the Right to Buy application form (form RTB1).
+You can also get the Right to Application form online from GOV.UK.

 Shared ownership schemes are intended to help people who cannot afford to buy a suitable home in any other way.
 You usually share ownership of the property with a local authority or housing association.
 You pay rent to the landlord for part of the property and a mortgage on the rest.
 You will usually be able to buy further shares in the property at a later date.